Month 1, Day 28, Thursday 9:00 a.m.

 “But she gave you a boon.
 You cannot tell me you didn’t interact.
 How did it happen?”

 “Seemingly by…” Sebastien lifted her hand to her throat again, frowning, and squeezed out, “coincidence.”
-She took another sip of the tea as if to soothe her throat, shaking her head in apology at her inability to expound further.
+She took another sip of the tea as if to soothe her throat, making a mournful expression at her inability to expound further.

 Kiernan scoffed angrily.
-“Supposedly this entire situation, from the beginning, was by seeming ‘coincidence.’
+“Apparently this entire situation, from the beginning, was by seeming ‘coincidence.’
 Forgive me if I don’t believe it.”

-The man gritted his teeth for a moment, but then sighed and nodded, resuming his jovial pretense.
+The man gritted his teeth for a moment, but then resumed his jovial pretense.
 “Oh, yes, yes, I don’t want to disrupt your studies.
-Make sure to let a member of the faculty know if you feel you need medical attention, either physical or mental.”
+Make sure to let one of the faculty know if you feel you need medical attention, either physical or mental.”
 As she stood to leave, he said, “Are you sure you won’t have some cookies?
 I don’t need them myself.
 Don’t want to pack on any extra winter padding around the middle!”